 The primary purpose of the GMT webinar is to prepare for the Pacific Council’s June 2021 agenda items.
 The GMT will discuss items related to groundfish management and administrative Pacific Council agenda items.
 A detailed agenda for the webinar will be available on the Pacific Council’s website prior to the meeting.
 The GMT may also address other assignments relating to groundfish management.
 No management actions will be decided by the GMT.

 To attend the online meeting

 - Join the meeting by using this link: https://meetings.ringcentral.com/join,

 - Enter the Meeting ID: 1480379086 and click JOIN

-- Next you will be prompted to either:
+- Next you will be prompted to either download:

 - Once connected, you will be in the meeting, seeing other participants and a shared screen, if applicable.

-If you do not have the ability to use the RingCentral application via computer or mobile device, please join the “audio only” portion of the online meeting by calling one of the phone numbers listed below.
+For the best audio experience, please use computer audio.
+If you are not able to use the RingCentral application via computer or mobile device, please join the “audio only” portion of the online meeting by calling one of the numbers below.

 - PC-based attendees: Required: Windows® 8 or 10